briehn/briehn/README.md

 - 🔭 I’m currently working on **become a more proactive developer.**

-- 🌱 I’m currently learning **Python, ReactNative, and the basis of LLMs.**

 - 👨‍💻 All of my projects are available at [brian4yu.com](brian4yu.com)

 - 💬 Ask me about **the best animes to watch this season.**